-The BJJ Bow and Arrow Choke are among the best ten most successful and effective jiu-jitsu chokes collars.
-It’s a piece of a staple of the art largely used in Brazilian jiu-jitsu competitions.
+The BJJ Bow and Arrow Choke are among the ten most successful and effective jiu-jitsu chokes collars.
+It’s piece of a staple of the art largely used in Brazilian jiu-jitsu competitions.

 The bow and arrow choke may be a very technical choke.
-However, it’s one of the best BJJ choke submissions in Brazilian jiu-jitsu alongside the rear-naked choke.
+However, it’s one of the best choke submissions in Brazilian jiu-jitsu, alongside the rear-naked choke.

-The Ezekiel choke is primarily used in Brazilian jiu-jitsu gi and no-gi training.
-It’s one of the most effective jiu-jitsu chokes, and there is no risk of injury when applying this excellent BJJ choke.
+The Ezekiel choke is primarily used in Brazilian jiu-jitsu gi or no-gi training.
+It’s one of the most effective chokes, and there is no risk of injury when applying this excellent BJJ choke.

-Otherwise, The Ezekiel choke jiu-jitsu choke has many entrances, and therefore you can hunt it from the BJJ half guard, the mount, and more.
+Otherwise, The Ezekiel choke jiu-jitsu choke has many entrances; therefore, you can hunt it from the BJJ half-guard, mount, and more.

 Baseball Bat Choke

 The Baseball choke may be a fashionable choice for BJJ practitioners to tap out their opponents.
 But, honestly, this is a devastating and sneaky Brazilian jiu-jitsu move if you’ll find how to perform it properly.

 The jiu-jitsu baseball choke name is derived from the fact that you will get to place your hands like you’re holding baseball lumber.